Sub6/jekyll-website/_posts/2021-05-11-yunohost-linode.md

 categories: cloud server selfhosting Linux misc
 ---

-Since they are very simple to use and kind of cheap I thought I might give [linode.com](https://www.linode.com) a shot for selfhosting.
+Since they are very simple to use and kind of cheap (5-10 $ per month) I thought I might give [linode.com](https://www.linode.com) a shot for selfhosting.
 As a platform I decided on [Yunohost](https://yunohost.org/), because it is versatile and very easy to setup.

 Grab a coffee or tea and let's go.
 The process takes around 10-15 Minutes.